 Second…

-Nobody here at IBUSA is medically trained, and we’re certainly not doctors.
-All we ware is a bunch of life insurance agents who just happened to be good at helping individuals find and qualify for the life insurance that they’re looking for.
-So please don’t mistake any of the medical information that we talk about as medical advice because it’s not!
+Nobody here at IBUSA is medically trained; we’re certainly not doctors.
+We are all a bunch of life insurance agents who just happened to be good at helping individuals find and qualify for the life insurance they’re looking for.
+So please don’t mistake any of the medical information we discuss as medical advice because it’s not!

-Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with a Heart Palpitation… that’s it!
-Which brings us to our next topic, which is…
+We’re just trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with a Heart Palpitation… that’s it!
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?